carbon-language/carbon-lang/clang/docs/LanguageExtensions.rst

     return a;
   }

-The matrix type extension supports compound assignments for addition, subtraction, and multiplication between matrices and between a matrix and a scalar, provided their types are consistent.
+The matrix type extension supports compound assignments for addition, subtraction, and multiplication on matrices and on a matrix and a scalar, provided their types are consistent.

 .. code-block:: c++